tdiec00/Brew-Master-Index/README.md

 You will be sharing your project and your code.
 Be prepared to answer questions from the instructors and other students.

 Did you read all of the directions before starting?
-If so write `git commit -m "chill'n in outerspace"` instead of `git commit -m "first commit"` for your first commit.
+If so write `git commit -m "bee's bee buzz'n"` instead of `git commit -m "first commit"` for your first commit.

 ### Step 7: Help and Support